shurcooL/git-branches/README.md

 | wip/get-tweet-body                  |                                            |        |       |
 ```

+The currently checked out branch is emphasized with asterisks.
+You can see how branches compare to master base branch locally.
+It supports -base option if you want to compare against a different base branch.

-It's easy to see which branches are up to date with remote, which ones need to be pushed/pulled.
+It's also easy to see which branches are up to date with remote, which ones need to be pushed/pulled.

 Installation
 ------------